Random89/CMS/README.md

 # CMS
 sample repository

-Learning develop cms and php lanuage ;)
+Just learning to program in php ;)